AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 Now, don't panic.
 You don't necessarily need to know Haskell, as I will describe everything that's happening.

-We can later use it to solve Sudoku puzzles (in another blog post).
+We can later use this to solve Sudoku puzzles (in another blog post).

 Here come some imports.